-The town is putting in a significant investment into the Christmas Tree Wonderland with a minimum investment of £500,000 across the 5 years, concepts of which are attached in Appendix A. With this stake and the large number of people expected to attend we are looking for commercial revenues, in the region of £25,000 per annum for the Lower Gardens.
-The financial offer can be given as a total over the 5 years rather than an averaged out value each year enabling the operator to cover initial design and installation costs and pay a higher rental further into the contract.
+The town is putting in a significant investment into the Christmas Tree Wonderland with a minimum investment of £500,000 across the 5 years, concepts of which are attached in Appendix A. With this stake and the large number of people expected to attend we are looking for commercial revenues, as a minimum in the region of £67,000 per annum for the Town Centre and Pinewalk increasing over the 5 years.